Types of tobacco: Types

+The U.S. Department of Agriculture classifies leaf tobacco into 9 different classes.

+Flue-cured types, Air-cured types, Miscellaneous domestic types, Foreign-grown cigar-leaf types, Fire-cured types, Cigar-filler types, Cigar-wrapper types, Cigar-binder types, and Foreign-grown types, other than for cigar types.

 Additive-free tobacco

 Dokha

 Dokha is tobacco originally grown in the UAE, Iran, and other gulf states.
 Traditional dokha is 100% additive-free tobacco.
 Dokha is Arabic for dizzy, which refers to the extremely high nicotine content of dokha.
 Dokha is not cured like many other commercial tobacco products and is minimally processed.
 The green leaves are dried and shredded into small flakes which are smoked through a pipe called a medwakh.

 Tobacco with additives

 Aromatic fire-cured

 Prior to the American Civil War, the tobacco type mostly grown in the US was fire-cured, dark leaf.
 This type of tobacco was planted in fertile lowlands, used a robust variety of leaf, and was either fire cured, or air cured.
 Aromatic fire-cured smoking tobacco is dark leaf, a robust variety of tobacco used as a condimental for pipe blends.
 It is cured by smoking over gentle fires.
 In the United States, it is grown in northern middle Tennessee, western Kentucky, and Virginia.
 Fire-cured tobacco grown in Kentucky and Tennessee is used in some chewing tobaccos, moist snuff, some cigarettes, and as a condiment leaf in pipe tobacco blends.
 It has a rich, slightly floral taste, and adds body and aroma to the blend.